Genivia/ugrep-indexer/README.md

 default accuracy is `-5`.
 See the next Q for details on the impact of accuracy on indexing size versus search speed.

-If any files or directories were updated, added or deleted after indexing, then you can run ugrep-indexer again.
-This incrementally updates all indexes.

 Indexing *never follows symbolic links to directories*, because symbolically linked directories may be located anywhere in a file system, or in another file system, where we do not want to add index files.
 You can still index symbolic